alf45tar/PedalinoMini/README.md

 ![WEBUI CONFIGURATIONS](./images/webui-configurations.png "Configurations")

 Some example configurations are provides.
-More to come.
+The default configuration for [PedalinoMini™ Case 1](https://github.com/alf45tar/PedalinoMini-Case-1) is available as 'case1'.

 ### iRig BlueBoard